andresugartechea/introToIM/June3/README.md

 #### Step 3:
-I moved the previous code to a class so I could changed the translations and draw more squares spinning on the canvas.
+I moved the previous code to a class so I could change the translations and draw more squares spinning on the canvas.

 <img src="step3.png" width="800" />